 I like table tennis robots.
 Not everyone does, but I think they can be very useful if you use them in the right way.

-My table tennis robot (Robo-Pong 2050) has helped me improve several areas of my game, including my topspin technique, rallying skills and footwork.
-Without doubt, I have become a better player by using my robot (for more on my views on using a robot, read my blog post ‘Can a table tennis robot help you improve?’).
+My table tennis robot (Power Pong Omega) has helped me improve several areas of my game, including my topspin technique, rallying skills and footwork.
+Without doubt, I have become a better player by using my robot.

 What can a table tennis robot actually do?